oVirt/ovirt-site/source/feature/instance-types.html.md

 \* this sounds reasonable but there is a problem with some fields which are defined in instance-type, if we have defaults for server and desktops (clone disks vs. thin allocation), changing instance type will not take affect on this.

+### Permissions

+New permissions will be needed:

+*   **Create Instance**: Create Instance: This permission will allow a user to create a new virtual machine from an existing instance type (but not edit the instance type itself)
+*   **Create Instance Type**: This permission will allow the user to create a new Instance Type
+*   **Instance Owner**: Can:
+    -   Add/Remove disks
+    -   Add/Remove NICS
+    -   Edit instance (VM) for a limited set of parameters (the "Basic User" from the table above)

 ### REST API